 And so, this morning, the rest of you can kind of just go along and enjoy what’s being said and, hopefully, the Lord will speak to you as well.
 But we’ll just kind of major on some of the fine points of the text, in order to try to draw a conclusion on something that’s been a very, very big area of discussion in the church.
 And that is certain things regarding the perfect thing mentioned in verse 10.

-Now, as you know, the chapter is all about love, and the great climax of this chapter comes, really, in verse 8 in the words, “Love never fails.”
+Now, as you know, the chapter is all about love.
+And the great climax of this chapter comes, really, in verse 8 in the words, “Love never fails.”
 That’s really the pinnacle of love.
-And what Paul is saying is that love is the only thing that is eternal; the only link we have with eternity is love.
-The Corinthians, who had emphasized all the good things, the gifts and the ministries, and so forth, but they had forgotten the one which was the best thing, Paul calls it in 12:31, the “more excellent way,” love.
-And so he makes a major statement on the essence, the character, the qualities of love.
+And what Paul is saying is that love is the only thing that is eternal.
+The only link we have with eternity is love.
+The Corinthians, who had emphasized all the good things, the gifts and the ministries and so forth and so on, but had forgotten the one which was the best thing.
+Paul calls it in 12:31, the “more excellent way,” love.
+And so, he makes this major statement on the essence, the character, the qualities of love.